 4. How difficult is it to learn how to use a home neurofeedback kit?

 Learning how to use the equipment will take you approximately 10-15 minutes, and we provide a printed manual with the equipment.
 There are only 3 items you need to get familiar with: the tablet, the amplifier (called zAmp), and the 5 sensors.
 There are only 3 buttons that you need to press on the computer.
 You can learn how to place the EEG sensors on your head from a 3-minute video.
-You may get some EEG paste in your hair the first time, but it is water-soluable and comes out easily!
+You may get some EEG paste in your hair the first time, but it is water-soluble and comes out easily!

 5. How much does the home equipment cost to rent?

 We offer three monthly plans--an Individual, a Family and an Unlimited Plan.
 Cost per session can be as low as $60/session or less.
 Extend as long as you wish and upgrade and downgrade the plan as you go along.
 See our pricing here.
-If you don't live close to our locations (NYC, Pasadena, Denver or Boulder) we also ship it directly to your home.
+We ship anywhere in US and Canada.
+(For international inquiries, we recommend buying a system due to cost of shipment).

 6. How long does it take to get the home system rental?

 7. How many neurofeedback sessions do I need?

 The best neurofeedback results occur when clients train consistently for 2 - 4 months, training 2-3 times per week or more.
 If you rent for 2 months, that would look like 3 sessions per week, for a total of 35-40 sessions.
-Read our case study on the best uses of neurofeedback home system.
+Read our case study on the best uses of the neurofeedback home system.